javeedshaik13/practice-/README.md

 # practice-
-this is a practice of git coomands
+this is a practice of git commands